 Most importantly, gain the respect of the users and staff members.
 You will only be considered for a staff position when you have the respect of all of the Pokémon Showdown staff and users.

 While the main room used on Pokémon Showdown is the Lobby, a variety of different rooms exist for different purposes.
 These rooms can range from different language rooms, rooms for people with particular hobbies or those dedicated to a particular playable format.
 Rooms can either be official, public (which means they're listed under "chat rooms") or they can be private.

-The only currently existing official room is the Lobby, in which most discussion and activity resides.
-Examples of public rooms include the Tournaments and Spanish (Español) rooms which anyone may join provided they are not room banned.
-Private rooms are undisclosed to the public are are generally for private communities or staff areas.
+There are three official public rooms, and they are Lobby, Tournaments, and Help.
+Lobby is where most discussion and activity resides, Tournaments is a room that hosts scripted challenges constantly, and Help is the room to go to if you have any questions.
+Examples of public rooms include the Wi-Fi and Spanish (Español) rooms, which anyone may join provided they are not room banned.
+Private rooms are undisclosed to the public are generally for private communities or staff areas.